ChristianLangridge/LEMBAS-RNN-benchmark/README.md

 ### doc/

-Includes all documentation relevant to the design of LEMBAS-RNN (Li *et al*, 2025) and the benchmarking framework (my rotational report, 2026).
+Includes all documentation relevant to the benchmarking framework (my rotational report, 2026).

 ### run/